 But, once you’re in, you’re in and you can start sending messages using WeChat.

 WeChat is a preferred communication method, even surpassing that of email.
-It couples together the likes of a Facebook with the ability to comment or like posts, with the messaging functions of SMS, which makes it even a larger barrier to entry for outsiders.
+It couples together the likes of Facebook with the ability to comment or like posts, with the messaging functions of SMS, which makes it even a larger barrier to entry for outsiders.

 Social media provides a platform for users to share information such as pictures, videos, comments, ideas, and more.
 Like many social media networks, there often becomes a crossover between personal-social and work-social.
 WeChat has increasingly extended functions that are permeating the workplace.
 For example, your international teams can leverage WeChat for employee advocacy in your company through: